fdenoodt/Portfolio/README.md

 ### [2020] 4-month internship as a Data Scientist in the Netherlands

 I worked as an intern for the Data Analytics team of Achmea.
 Data scientists have previously developed an image recognition model.
-My job was to extend their current solution so that other employees could develop their own machine-learning models.
+My job was to extend their current solution so that other employees could build their own machine-learning models.
 (Similar to AutoML).
-The developed product includes a web application, which users can easily enter data and then train a model.
+The developed product includes a web application, in which users can easily enter data and then train a model.
 In addition, several evaluation techniques have been implemented to assess the models.
 When a model does not perform satisfactorily, the application generates advice in one key sentence so that the end user can improve the model.

 Grade: 16/20